Couples Therapy and Marriage Counseling, in Atlanta, GA

 - Your significant other’s career

-Counseling for Couples Helps With:
+Couples Therapy and Marriage Counseling Helps With:

 Many times couples get paired as opposites: one is the “saver” and the other is the “spender.”
 The saver gets demonized as controlling, uptight, and no fun.
 The spender gets demonized as careless, irresponsible, and dangerous.
 Many couples are closer to the middle than they are to the extremes.
 Our financial attitudes are ingrained in us by our family of origin and thus are connected to deep emotional responses.
-Marriages frequently face financial problems related to:
+Marriages often face financial problems related to:

 - Out-of-control debt